 - All children and young people in our schools will understand the importance of mental health and emotional well-being, and how to support themselves and others.
 They will develop skills to identify and manage their emotions, as well as being equipped with tools to help them to cope both now and in the future.
-Evidenced-based tools that will be promoted in schools may include using the Cognitive Behavioural approach, Mindfulness, Emotion Coaching, Gratitude diaries, reflection and relaxation techniques and Zones of Regulation. - The promotion and protection of a good mental wellbeing culture will be encouraged, recognising that it is important for individuals' physical health, social wellbeing and productivity.
+Evidenced-based tools that will be promoted in schools may include using the Cognitive Behavioural approach, Christian Meditation, Mindfulness, Emotion Coaching, Gratitude diaries, reflection and relaxation techniques, and Zones of Regulation. - The promotion and protection of a good mental wellbeing culture will be encouraged, recognising that it is important for individuals' physical health, social wellbeing and productivity.
 As a result, staff will feel that their emotional well-being is valued. - Advice and support will be given to staff who experience a mental health problem, especially those returning to work after a period of absence.
-Staff and young people will increase understanding and awareness of common mental health issues including anxiety, low mood and self-harm. - Staff will have the skills to identify and respond to early warning signs of mental ill health in children and young people (See appendices).
-However, only appropriately trained professionals (CAMHS and other medical professionals) should attempt to make a diagnosis of a mental health issue.
+Staff and young people will increase understanding and awareness of common mental health issues including anxiety, low mood and self-harm.